StefanoNasini/A-Cooperative-Bargaining-Framework-for-Decentralized-Portfolio-Optimization/README.md

-# This repository contains the Matlab files needed to replicate the results in the paper "Nash Bargaining Partitioning for Financial Intermediaries in Portfolio Optimization".
+# This repository contains the Matlab files needed to replicate the results in the paper "A Cooperative Bargaining Framework for Decentralized Portfolio Optimization".